luisromanbcn/gaiadoc/README.md

-DELETE /client/v1/deleteClient{hostId} (you can get it from addClientBasic API from host.id or clientList API)
+DELETE /client/v1/deleteClient{hostId} (you can get it from addClientBasic API from info.id or clientList API)

 GET /container/v1/containerList